The Bankrate promise

 After-tax 401(k) benefits

-The after-tax 401(k) is an extension of many of the benefits that already exist in the core 401(k) retirement account, but it also offers additional benefits:
+The after-tax 401(k) is an extension of many of the benefits that already exist in the core 401(k) retirement account, but it also offers additional perks:

 - Contributions are pulled directly from your paycheck.
-Just like your core 401(k) contributions, you can have contributions to your after-tax 401(k) pulled straight from your paycheck, making it easier to participate.
+Just like your core 401(k) contributions, you can have contributions to your after-tax 401(k) automatically deducted from your paycheck, making it easier to participate.

 - Tax-advantaged growth of your contributions.
 The after-tax 401(k) allows your contributions to grow on a tax-deferred basis.
 When you withdraw money in retirement, you’ll be taxed only on the earnings, not the contributions.